OISF/suricata/doc/userguide/upgrade.rst

 - IPS users: by default various new "exception policies" are set to DROP traffic.
 Please see :ref:`Exception Policies <exception policies>` for details on the settings and their scope.
+- Spaces are accepted in HTTP1 URIs instead of in the protocol version.
+That is:
+  `GET /a b HTTP/1.1` gets now URI as `/a b` and protocol as `HTTP/1.1` when it used to be URI as `/a` and protocol as `b HTTP/1.1`

 Security changes
 ~~~~~~~~~~~~~~~~